 - define for their students what a strong solution looks like, and

 - get students started with self- and peer-assessment.

-We’ll share best practices and research-based advice you can use right away, in online or in-person instruction.
+We’ll share best practices and research-based advice you can use right away.
 You’ll discover new ideas for getting your students engaged.
 And together we’ll grow the capable, confident problem solvers the world needs.